This scallop alfredo with pumpkin is made with creamy, delicious pumpkin and Parmesan pasta sauce, fettuccine noodles, and seared sea scallops.

 It’s National Seafood Month!

-This month, I’ll be embracing the fishy side of this vegetarian and seafood blog
+This month, I’ll be embracing the fishy side of this website.

 What does Seafood Month mean for you?
 It means… whatever you want it to mean.

 If you’ve been trying to include more seafood in your diet, October is a fabulous time to start!

 If you already eat seafood on a regular basis, October is a perfect time to look at the quality of your seafood, as well as at how sustainable it is.